 The Inspection

-A plumbing inspection performed by a professional company licensed by the Arizona Registrar of Contractors (ROC), such as Day and Night, should include the following:
+A plumbing inspection performed by a professional company licensed by the Arizona Registrar of Contractors (ROC), such as Day & Night, should include the following:

 Water Quality Inspection.